 The prohibition against propensity evidence in specific act form stems from the belief that not only does such evidence have low probative value and carry the distinct risk of undue prejudice, it will also inevitably lead to proliferation of issues and distract the attention of the fact finder from the main event.
 See Commonwealth v.
 Clifford, 374 Mass.
 293, 298, 372 N.E.2d 1267, 1271 (1978).
 See also Commonwealth v.
 Greineder, 458 Mass.
 207, 936 N.E.2d 372 (2010).
 As the Appeals Court has observed, “all cases where prior bad acts are offered invite consideration of the potency of this type of evidence, the risk that it may be misused, and the importance, in jury trials, of delivering careful limiting instructions.”
 Commonwealth v.
 Gollman, 51 Mass.
 App.
 Ct.
 839, 845, 748 N.E.2d 1039, 1044 (2001), rev’d on other grounds, 436 Mass.
 111, 113–115, 762 N.E.2d 847, 850–851 (2002) (extensive discussion).
 See generally Peter W. Agnes, Jr., Guided Discretion in Massachusetts Evidence Law: Standards for the Admissibility of Prior Bad Acts Against the Defendant, 13 Suffolk J. Trial & App.
 Advoc.
 1 (2008).

-Cross-Reference: Section 105, Limited Admissibility; Section 403, Grounds for Excluding Relevant Evidence; Section 405, Methods of Proving Character; Section 406, Routine Practice of Business; Individual Habit.
+Cross-Reference: Section 105, Limited Admissibility; Section 403, Grounds for Excluding Relevant Evidence; Section 405, Methods of Proving Character; Section 406, Routine Practice of Business; Individual Habit; Section 611(b)(2), Manner and Order of Interrogation and Presentation: Scope of Cross-Examination: Bias and Prejudice.